Fabic Blog Occupational Support for Child at School

 How Occupational Therapy Can Support Your Child at School

-Fabic’s occupational therapist Annie Tran sheds some light on the role of school-based occupational therapy.
+Fabic’s occupational therapist Annie sheds some light on the role of school-based occupational therapy.

 Is your child struggling with their participation at school?
 You may have had a teacher, a doctor or a friend suggest that your child receives occupational therapy.